- All categories

 Ocular Irritation Test on Reconstructed Epithelium

-The purpose of the test is to apply the tested sample to the surface of the reconstructed ocular epithelium and quantitatively determine cell viability, which allows for the classification of the sample as irritant or non-irritant.
+The purpose of the test is to apply the tested sample to the surface of the reconstructed ocular epithelium and quantitatively determine cell viability, which allows for the classification of the sample as irritant or non-irritant (OECD 492 e 492E).

 In Vitro Evaluation of the Potential Pro-Sensitizing Effect

-he purpose of the test is to evaluate the absence of pro-sensitizing effects of the tested sample.
+The purpose of the test is to evaluate the absence of pro-sensitizing effects on Medical device (OECD442E) and cosmetics product.